msyvr/raytracer/README.md

   - parametrize ray as a line between a virtual camera/eye (at an observer position, in front of the display) and the scene pixel:
     - Point-on-ray-trajectory = ray.origin + t * ray.direction
   - compute the nearest intersection between the line/ray and all scene elements (i.e., find the nearest 'hit')
+  - assign the pixel color value based on illumination of the intersection/nearest 'hit'

 #### Display plane
 - The number and arrangement of display plane pixels is:
   - n_vertical_pixels * n_horizontal_pixels
-- Pixel values represent color as [red, green, blue].

 #### Scene elements
 - spheres